-Woman’s Trust is a specialist mental health charity, providing free counselling and therapy for women in London, who have experienced domestic abuse.
+Woman’s Trust is a specialist mental health charity.
+We provide free counselling and therapy for women, including young women and girls, who have experienced domestic abuse or abusive relationships

 - Bexley